hzi-bifo/AMR_benchmarking/README.md

 TODO:

-- We make modifications on top of their codes, due to the feature generation tool upgradation.
-- We change some flags in ResFinder 4.0 codes, for better use of Multi-species model.
 - We make pipelines on top of their python files.
+The codes modified are renamed as original name + "\_khuModified".
 - We rewrite the python codes, changing from Python 2 to Python 3.